Miso Kale Salad with Miso Roasted Tofu

 I’m so excited because I’ve found another kale salad that I love just as much as my lacinato kale salad.
 This is going to be another weekly go-to salad for me.
 I love this salad so much that I ate a whole head of kale on Friday as well as made a fresh batch up for dinner on Saturday, and had leftovers for lunch on Sunday.
 It was a kale filled weekend for me.
 This salad is great on its own, but top it off with the miso roasted tofu and you have yourself a substantial lunch or dinner.
 Did I mention that this salad is also kid approved?

 This is also another great make ahead salad.
 I do prefer to eat it fresh, or within an hour of tossing it up, but it tastes amazing as leftovers the next day and even holds out to day 3.
 If you haven’t tried miso yet, then this is a wonderful introductory recipe, as miso does double duty as a marinade for the roasted tofu and a rich, savory layer in the dressing.
 The white miso compliments the lemony dressing and it’s just rich enough to add character to otherwise plain-Jane tofu.
 This salad can serve as a meal for 4 paired with some popovers, crusty bread or soup.
+I even love it served with my roasted sweet potato halves.

 Miso Kale Salad with Miso Roasted Tofu